jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Bluemix dashboard](/tutorials/jazzeditor/images/bm-home.png)

+The dashboard gives you an overview of the active Bluemix space for your organization.
+By default, the space is `dev` and the organization is the project creator's username.
+For example, if `bob@example.com` logs in to Bluemix for the first time, Bob's active space is `dev` and Bobs organization is `bob@example.com`.

+If you create additional organizations or spaces in Bluemix, remember to be consistent as you follow our tutorials.
+If you stick to the default selections, you should be just fine.

 Click **CREATE AN APP** to choose different runtimes (such as Java or Ruby), services (such as IBM DataCache or MongoDB), and boilerplates, which are preconfigured application templates.